kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 - **@Post createConnection(UUID from_user_id, UUID to_user_id)**, build a mapping relationship between User A and User B, which would return a Http Status of 200 if disconnect succesfully or 422 if unprocessable
 - **@Get getConnections(UUID from_user_id)** which would return a list of UUID of user_id that the `from_user_id` is following.
 - **@Delete removeConnection(UUID from_user_id, UUID to_user_id)**, which would return a Http Status of 200 if disconnect succesfully or 422 if unprocessable
-- F**riendship relationship can be stored in in SQL like as well as NoSQL**, for cosidering data durability and performance
+- F**riendship relationship can be stored in in SQL like as well as NoSQL using Graph DB**, for cosidering data durability and performance
 	- when we consider SQL or NoSQL for storing messages, we need to think of **if we need ACID transactions, if we need to run complex dynamic queries, if we would use this storage for analytics or data warehousing.**
 ```
 // Friendship Table